esphome/esphome-devices/src/docs/devices/Genvex-Nibe-AlphaInnotec-heat-recovery-ventilation/index.md

               controller->queue_command(set_hour);
 ```

-## Note
+## Notes

-If you get CRC errors use shorter cables and double-check for the 120 Ohm termination resistors as per MODBUS standard.
+If you get CRC errors use shorter cables and double-check for the 120 Ohm termination
+resistors as per MODBUS standard.

-The factory pre-installed cloud controller has to be disconnected because it acts a MODBUS Master, just like the ESPHome node
+The factory pre-installed cloud controller has to be
+disconnected because it acts a MODBUS Master, just like the ESPHome node configured as
-configured as above.
+above.
 You can't have two MODBUS Masters in parallel like that.

+These units were shipped with various controller boards inside, this configuration only
+matches Optima 260 (ES 960C).